-Graphic organizers are as common place in an elementary classroom as books and desks.
-There are an endless variety for just about every purpose imaginable.
+Graphic organizers are as commonplace in an elementary classroom as books and desks.
+There is an endless variety for just about every purpose imaginable.
 Who doesn’t love a good graphic organizer?
 I do!
 I get giddy just walking into my local Staples store!
 So, of course, anything with the name “organizer” is already a favorite with me. 🙂 Last week I warned about six common mistakes when teaching kids how to compare.
 The 4th mistake was using weak graphic organizers.
 Today’s post focuses on fixing that mistake.

 Graphic Organizer #1 – Venn Diagram

 Good ol’ Venn.
 If you’ve been teaching longer than a week, you’ve probably used one at some point in your teaching career.
 The classic Venn diagram is often used for comparing and it’s easy to see why.
 It’s hard to resist the simplicity of two overlapping circles, especially with younger students.
 Differences go on the outer areas of the circles and similarities go in the center.
 One word of caution when using a Venn, though – they work best when focusing on a single characteristic.
 You might want students to compare just the physical features of two animals, such as alligators and crocodiles.
 The big complaint I have about this graphic organizer is its lack of space for writing in much information.
 I get around that by using the Top Hat organizer.

 Graphic Organizer #2 – Top Hat